Animalbooth: multimodal feature enhancement for animal subject personalization: Methodology

-AnimalBooth training is bifurcated into two distinct stages: First, the Animal-Net and Projection modules are trained.
+\textbf{Stage 1: Identity Learning.} The Animal-Net and Projection modules are trained to capture global subject identity.
 The objective function aims to minimize the Mean Squared Error between the predicted noise and the ground truth noise, while incorporating both text conditions $\mathbf{C}_t$ and animal identity features $\mathbf{C}_a$:

+\textbf{Stage 2: Texture Enhancement.} The frequency-controlled ControlNet module is trained to enhance fine textures and structural details.
+This decoupled training strategy avoids convergence difficulties that arise from jointly optimizing identity and texture objectives: